FoundatioFx/Foundatio.Parsers/README.md

 ## Using LuceneQueryParser

 Below is a small sampling of the things you can accomplish with LuceneQueryParser, so check it out!
-We use this library in [Exceptionless](https://github.com/exceptionless/Exceptionless) to [ensure the query is valid before executing it, check to see if you are trying to a basic or premium search query and much more](https://github.com/exceptionless/Exceptionless/blob/master/src/Exceptionless.Core/Repositories/Queries/Validation/QueryValidator.cs)!
+We use this library extensively in [Exceptionless](https://github.com/exceptionless/Exceptionless)!

 In the sample below we will parse a query and output it's structure using the `DebugQueryVisitor` and then generate the same exact query using the parse result.